Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 ### Per-Job Storage

-The idea of a "workspace per-job storage" adresses the need of a batch job for a directory for temporary data which can be deleted afterwards.
+The idea of a "workspace per-job storage" addresses the need of a batch job for a directory for temporary data which can be deleted afterwards.
 To help you to write your own [(Slurm) job file](../jobs_and_resources/slurm.md#job-files), suited to your needs, we came up with the following example (which works [for the program g16](../software/nanoscale_simulations.md)).